tusharsadhwani/blog/src/pages/post/builtins.md

 `open` is the function that lets you read and write to files.

-It's... actually rather straightforward, so I'm not even going to bother explaining about it.
+It's... actually rather straightforward, and there aren't any obscure things about it that I can explain, so I'm not even going to bother with it.
 You can read the [official docs](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files) about reading and writing files if you'd like to know more.

 ### `repr`: Developer convenience

 `repr` is an interesting one.
-It's intended use-case is simply to help the developers.
+Its intended use-case is simply to help the developers.

 `repr` is used to create a helpful string representation of an object, hopefully one that concisely describes the object, and its current state.
 The intent of this is to be able to debug simple issues simply by looking at the object's repr, instead of having to probe into ints attributes at every step.